 Research projects

-Nutrient optimization in the organic farming system using mineral supplementary fertilizers
+Nutrient optimization in organic farming systems using mineral supplementary fertilizers

 Lehner Daniel, DI